-- G. Storm drain inlets and outlets shall be designed to meet adopted Town Building Code and MAG standards.
-Structures shall be buried or otherwise blended with surrounding grade with colors and textures to match or complement adjacent structures as approved by the Town. - H. Headwalls shall extend a maximum of 18 inches above top of pipe with top of wall, not to exceed four (4) inches above finished grade of surrounding areas.
-Slope to top of headwall maximum 4:1.
-Where vertical drop is greater than 30 inches, install guardrail meeting Town and MAG standards_if required by the Towns building codes.
-Retaining-Headwalls shall be constructed of natural stone or poured-in-place concrete.
-Concrete walls shall be finished with integral color and form liner as approved by the_Town_Engineer. - I. Fence and Wall Openings, Trash Racks and Railings shall be designed in accordance with adopted Town Building Code and MAG standards.
-Steel fabrications shall consist of evenly spaced slats 8 inches on center max., smooth coved welds, primed and painted to match adjacent structures as approved by the_Town.
-Grates are required on private lots only and shall be cleaned and maintained by property owner.
-Chicken and Turkey-wire or similar screens are not permitted due to their tendency to clog and block flows.
+- GE.
+Storm drain inlets and outlets shall be designed to meet adopted Town Building Code and MAG standards.
+Structures shall be buried or otherwise blended with the surrounding grade and employwith colors and textures thatto match or complement adjacent structures as approved by the Town. - HD.
+Headwalls shall extend a maximum of 18 inches above top of pipe, with the_top of wall, not to exceed four (4) inches above finished grade of surrounding areas.
+Slope to top of headwall_shall not exceed a maximum 4:1.
+Where vertical drop is greater than 30 inches, install guardrail meeting Town and MAG standards_if required by the Town's building codes.
+Retaining-Headwalls shall be constructed_of of natural_stone_or_poured-in-place concrete.
+Concrete walls shall be finished with integral color and form liner as approved by the_Town_Engineer.

+H. Fence and Wall Openings, Trash Racks and Railings shall be designed in accordance with adopted Town Building Code and MAG standards.
+Steel fabrications shall consist of evenly spaced slats 8 inches on center max., smooth coved welds, primed and painted to match adjacent structures as approved by the Town.
+Grates are only required on private lots only and shall be cleaned and maintained by the property owner.
+Chicken and Turkey wire or similar screens are not permitted due to their tendency to clog and block flows...

-J. Culverts and bridges are to be designed to avoid impacts to existing sediment transport conditions.
+\downarrow Culverts and bridges are to be designed to avoid impactons existing sediment transport conditions.